your0rg/HabitatForMeteor/README.md

 1. Sets up your development machine with the tools to wrap you Meteor application into a Habitat deployment package.
 2. Sets up a remote host with the Habitat deployment environment.
 3. Provides a single command to build a deployment package and publish it to a Habitat Depot.
-4. Provides a single command to pull a deployment package from a depot and deploy it to your remote host, **along with MongoDB, NodeJS, Nginx and the necessary connections between them**.
+4. Provides a single command to pull a deployment package from a depot and deploy it to your remote host, *along with MongoDB, NodeJS, Nginx and the necessary connections between them*.

+## Caution

 This is an alpha stage project, and Habitat itself is early beta, so please expect some teething pains.

 So far, HabitatForMeteor has only been developed and tested on pairs of Xubuntu Xenial Xerus virtual machines.
 In the spirit of "release early, release often", the focus has been on ensuring easy accessibility for anyone willing to set up such an environment and give it a whirl.

+Also, this is a "feeler" project to see if there is much community interest.
+I have used BASH shell scripting throughout.
+If there is broader interest, (among Windows server users, particularly, for example), I'd rewrite in a more accessible language.
+Since this is a Meteor project, using Node on the client might make sense.
+For the server-side Python would be the most accessible, while Rust would be the coolest, and compatible with Habitat itself.

 ### Complexity